jindrichmynarz/dissertation/parts/geocoding.md

 During the development of the geocoder we leveraged the tooling we built for data preparation.
 *sparql-to-jsonld*^[<https://github.com/jindrichmynarz/sparql-to-jsonld>] was used to retrieve the Czech address data from a SPARQL endpoint, construct descriptions of the individual postal addresses, and frame them into JSON-LD documents.
 We used *jsonld-to-elasticsearch*^[<https://github.com/jindrichmynarz/jsonld-to-elasticsearch>] to index the addresses in Elasticsearch.
-In the index phase we used basic normalization and employed a synynom filter that expanded abbreviations commonly found in postal addresses.
+In the index phase we used basic normalization and employed a synonym filter that expanded abbreviations commonly found in postal addresses.

 The geocoder^[<https://github.com/jindrichmynarz/elasticsearch-geocoding>] was implemented as a command-line tool that loads addresses to geocode from a SPARQL endpoint using a paged SPARQL SELECT query provided by the user, and queries an Elasticsearch index with the Czech address data for each address.
 We adopted Elasticsearch for the geocoder because, unlike SPARQL, it allows to perform fuzzy searches, in which results are ranked by the degree to which they fulfil the search query.